nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/mqgffRQi6bY/index.md

 ---
 title: Why is Lego a shit idea for a Scrum trainer - Part 2
+description: Martin Hinshelwood critiques the use of LEGO in Scrum training, explaining why it's a poor choice for professional Scrum trainers.
+Discover more in Part 2!
 date: 2023-12-21
 videoId: mqgffRQi6bY
 url: /resources/videos/:slug